Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Interlaced Characterization and Calibration (ICC) Framework

 In preparation for using the ICC framework with real-time data collection and model calibration, a simulated experiment of a cruciform specimen being deformed biaxially was used for tool development.
 Instead of simulating a traditional cruciform test, which applies equal loading on both arms and yields homogenous stress data in the central gauge region, the movement on each axis was isolated in order to introduce complex stress fields which are representative of real-world loading conditions.
 Thus, the experimental configuration in tandem with the complex geometry of the cruciform provides rich information on hardening and anisotropy.

 The steps of the framework are illustrated in Fig.~\ref{fig: ICC framework}.
-Starting with plot (a), the experiment begins with an initial load step---deforming the cruciform specimen along one of the two axes while holding the other axis fixed (displacement = 0).
+The solid arrows point to each successive step in the ICC framework, where data collection and model calibration occur in an iterative, quasi-real-time feedback loop.
+The dashed arrows stem from tasks that occur offline prior to entering the feedback loop and point to the steps where they are utilized.
+Starting with plot (a), the experiment begins with an initial load step---deforming the cruciform specimen along one of the two axes, which correspond to load step (LS) A or B, while holding the other axis fixed (displacement = 0).
 DIC field data and global load data are collected in (b).
-The field data is then dimensionally reduced in (c) via principal component analysis (PCA) in order to make the algorithm more numerically stable.
-Working in a reduced dimensional space also aided in the construction of the surrogate models in (g).
-In (d), model calibration is performed via Bayesian inference, which yields a distribution that describes the parameter uncertainty.
-The expected information gain (EIG) is then optimized over the load step options (applying an increment of displacement along either of the two axes) to determine the next load step in (e).
-In order to control the experiment, the infinite load path space is reduced to a finite load path tree---as seen in (f)---, which enables load step selection---details following.
-Finally, in order to efficiently perform steps (d) and (e) for the expensive finite element (FE) model, a surrogate replacement of the model is used (built off-line prior to entering the feedback loop) that approximates the input-output relationship of the expensive model at each node in the load path tree and is computationally cheap to evaluate.
+In (c), model calibration is performed via Bayesian inference, which yields a distribution that describes the parameter uncertainty.
+The expected information gain (EIG) is then calculated for the load step options (applying an increment of displacement along either of the two axes), and the load step that results in the greater EIG is determined to be the next load step in (d).
+The process then returns to (a), where the selected load step is taken.
 The feedback loop continues for some pre-determined number of cycles (equivalently, load steps) and yields a calibrated model with quantified uncertainty given the load path that is chosen.
-Each of the components which comprise the ICC framework in this setting are discussed in detail in Sec.~\ref{sec: methods}.